-In the Midwest, the cost of necessities is much lower, which makes life a lot cheaper than in Seattle, Detroit or Houston.
+In the Midwest, the cost of necessities is much lower, which makes life a lot cheaper than in Seattle, Detroit, or Houston.

-Less Traffic, Less Stress, and a More Casual, Open Environment
+2. Less Traffic, Less Stress, and a More Casual, Open Environment

-Midwest cities, let alone smaller towns, don't have the heavy traffic and bustle you see in popular locales East and West.
+Midwest cities, let alone smaller towns, don't have the heavy traffic and bustle you see in popular locales in the East and West.
 The heaviest traffic in the Midwest may take a few minutes to navigate.
 Most of the time, traffic isn't significantly heavy.
 Compare this to the hours of citywide gridlock you encounter during rush hour (sometimes even beyond rush hour) in most major cities.

 Less traffic makes getting around easier, which eases stress.
-The lower cost of living and less pressure in general also decrease the stress an average citizen has.
+The lower cost of living and less pressure in general also decreases the stress an average citizen has.
 Those seeking high-pressure careers frequently venture to the bigger cities elsewhere (where such careers are plentiful), leaving behind a generally easier-going populace that doesn't put as much pressure on themselves or others to succeed.

 This creates a more open, casual social environment.
-People in big cities generally keep to themselves due not only to stranger danger, but due to the complex, stressful nature of their lives.
+People in big cities generally keep to themselves due not only to stranger danger but due to the complex, stressful nature of their lives.
 People in the Midwest generally don't face those stresses, and people generally aren't that paranoid or dangerous.
 This fosters an open, casual sociocultural environment.

-Relatively Low Crime Rates
+3. Relatively Low Crime Rates

 The Midwest certainly has crime like anywhere else, especially in the cities, but crime rates are low in the Midwest compared to other regions.
 According to research from Sperling's Best Places, the Midwest saw an average of 3,883 offenses per 100,000 people, below the National rate of 4,118.
 The only region with a lower crime rate was the Northeast (2,889).